sfarajli/farajli.net/posts/nophone.md

 The only good thing about a phone is its camera. though many people take too many useless pictures resulting in a mess of data.
-Nonetheless, cameras are very useful but it is not a good idea to use a smartphone just because of that.
+Nonetheless, cameras are very useful but it is not worth it to use a smartphone just because of that.

 Summing it up
 -------------